mary-grace/community-pulse-source/content/episode/38-conference-season.md

 ### Check Outs

 * Amanda
-  * [PagerDuty Summit](https://summit.pagerduty.com/) is open for registration - San Francisco, Sept 23-25
+  * [PagerDuty Summit](http://community.pagerduty.com/summit) is open for registration - San Francisco, Sept 23-25.
+Use the  code `PDS19SAT` for a great discount!
   * Listen to the poetry book, [Deaf Republic](https://www.bbc.co.uk/sounds/play/m0006128), on the BBC.